 If a free or discounted offer requests a bank account, social security, or credit card number, it’s most likely a scam.

-If you receive an email request for personal information or are concerned about an email, contact IT Customer Care 718-817-3999 or HelpIT@fordham.edu to assess the email’s validity.
+If you receive an email request for personal information or are concerned about an email, contact the IT Service Desk at 718-817-3999 or HelpIT@fordham.edu to assess the email’s validity.
 Subscribe to the Fordham IT News for updated information about phishing and spam, including current known activity at Fordham University.